-Bremont is a British-born watchmaking firm founded by brothers Nick and Giles English, who have made huge strides in 2021.
+Bremont is a British-born watchmaking firm founded by brothers Nick and Giles English, who made huge strides in 2021.
 They opened their new manufacturing facility in Henley-on-Thames and have released a number of exciting new watches including the Bremont S302, a watch that will easily survive anything your arm can.

 Forming a part of the Supermarine Type 300 watch collection, the Bremont S302 features an easily wearable 40mm proprietary Trip-Tick case.
 The chronometer rated movement not only offers time and date functionality, but also tracks a second time zone, and is protected by a solid caseback that guarantees the watch to 300m of water resistance.

 Omega Speedmaster Moonwatch Professional Co-Axial Master Chronometer Chronograph